makemeunsee/webrtc_things/README.md

 Tests and demos with and around webrtc.

-Note: all these demos require Nightly, and were not tested on Chromium browsers.
+Note: all these demos require Firefox Nightly or Chrome Canary, and interop is not yet achieved.

 ***
 main.css & webrtc_common.js